pop-team/pop-java/docs/model.rst

 object is no longer in use, it must be destroyed in order to release the resources it is occupying in its placeholder.
 The POP-C++ runtime system provides automatic placeholder selection, object allocation, and object destruction.
-This automatic features result in a dynamic usage of computational resources and gives to the applications the ability to adapt to the changes in both the environment and the user behavior.
+Those automatic features result in a dynamic usage of computational resources and gives to the applications the ability to adapt to the changes in both the environment and the user behavior.